Serenity1517/Compiler-Project-2020-ERPLAG/README.md

 The specifications for ERPLAG can be found in the language specifications document.

 The compiler takes as input any source code file (of .txt format) and can perform the following:
-    Lexical Analysis to generate a stream of tokens.
+    -Lexical Analysis to generate a stream of tokens.
-    Syntax Analyis/Parsing to generate the parse tree for the given code Construction of Abstract Syntax Tree, to compress the parse tree by about 70-75%.
+    -Syntax Analyis/Parsing to generate the parse tree for the given code -Construction of Abstract Syntax Tree, to compress the parse tree by about 70-75%.
-    Construction of Symbol Table by traversing the AST.
+    -Construction of Symbol Table by traversing the AST.
-    Semantic Analysis on the AST to check expression types and other semantics specific to various constructs.
+    -Semantic Analysis on the AST to check expression types and other semantics specific to various constructs.
-    Code Generation to generate assembly code for the given input code.
+    -Code Generation to generate assembly code for the given input code.

 To run on Linux terminal, type :